ethangclark/r2v/README.md

 ### arrow functions

-If you want to use `this` in your methods, you can't use arrow functions.
+If you want to use `this` in your actions, you can't use arrow functions.

 This won't work: